-Retail managers organise and manage the running of retail stores.
+Retail managers organise and manage the operations of retail stores or departments, including staff.

-Pay for retail managers varies depending on their experience and employer.
+Pay for retail managers varies depending on experience, responsibilities, and employer.

 What you will do